 The best part is, animals love Reiki.
 You can see in the following video the positive healing responses that occur during a Reiki treatment.
 Here, Nattie, a horse with advanced cancer who recently passed away at BrightHaven holistic animal sanctuary, responds with peace and relaxation to the Reiki being offered:

 Tapping into all that Reiki has to offer starts with slowing down, connecting and rediscovering your center.
-Here’s a good breathing practice to try.
+Here’s a great Animal Reiki meditation practice to try.

 I hope one day we can cure cancer forever.
 But until that time, cancer will continue to be an unpleasant reality for many of us and our furry friends.
 Always keep up with wellness checks, watch out for troublesome symptoms and follow these five tips for cancer prevention.